Sisow/plg-opencart3/README.md

 OpenCart is an online store management system.
 It is PHP-based, using a MySQL database and HTML components.
 The Buckaroo Payments Plugin for OpenCart enables a ready-to-sell payment gateway.
 You can choose from popular online payment methods in The Netherlands, Belgium, France, Germany and globally.
 Start accepting payments within a few minutes.

-**Please note:** Buckaroo took over Sisow in 2021 and thereby all of their plugins.
+**Please note:** Buckaroo acquired Sisow in 2021 and thereby all of their plugins.
 This OpenCart plugin has been build by Sisow but it contains a ready-to-sell payment gateway for Buckaroo.

 For more information about the former Sisow plugin and the migration, please visit: https://www.buckaroo.nl/sisow